 The boss, Christopher Coates, surprised the U.S. Commission on Civil Rights this week when he agreed to testify before it.
 Previously, the Justice Department prevented Coates from complying with a subpoena to testify before the commission, a commission spokeswoman said.

-In a letter to the commission, which was not written on Justice Department stationery, Coates offered to testify, but did not say whether his testimony was sanctioned by the department.
+In a letter to the commission, which was not written on Justice Department stationary, Coates offered to testify, but did not say whether his testimony was sanctioned by the department.
 Nor did he indicate what he would say.

 But former Justice Department attorney J. Christian Adams said he expects Coates to confirm what Adams testified in July.

 Adams told CNN that Coates will testify "that there's an open and pervasive hostility towards race-neutral enforcement of the voting rights laws, and that there were explicit instructions that certain laws are not going to be enforced."

 Coates further will testify that the case against the New Black Panther Party "was dismissed because of hostility towards race-neutral enforcement of the law, and that it was a solid case," Adams said.

 Asked if he had talked to Coates about his planned testimony, Adams declined comment.

 The voting rights case goes back to November 4, 2008, when two members of the New Black Panther Party stood outside a polling station in Philadelphia wearing paramilitary style uniforms and black combat boots.
 One of the individuals carried a nightstick.
 The Black Panthers yelled at some white voters in an intimidating manner, witnesses have told the commission.

 No voters filed complaints about the incident.
 But some witnesses say they saw voters turn away from the polls, apparently in response to the two members of the New Black Panther Party.